MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md

       > [!NOTE]
       > Deployment takes about 20 minutes.
 Click on the **Notification** icon on the top-right of toolbar to monitor the deployment process.

+14. To enable more than one mode of authentication on your deployment, refer to the [Configure multiple authentications in a single instance](configure-multiple-authentications-in-a-single-instance.md) for step by step instructions.

-14. Once the deployment is complete and the website is up, refer to the [**getting started guide**](../../get-started/step-by-step-configuration-guide.md) to start configuring your learning portal.
+15. Once the deployment is complete and the website is up, refer to the [**getting started guide**](../../get-started/step-by-step-configuration-guide.md) to start configuring your learning portal.

-15. To setup a mobile app for your instance, follow the instructions given in the [**create and publish your Mobile App**](../../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md) article.
+16. To setup a mobile app for your instance, follow the instructions given in the [**create and publish your Mobile App**](../../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md) article.

-16. To setup Teams for your instance , follow the instructions given in the [**setup Microsoft Teams as learner's endpoint**](../../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for the platform article.
+17. To setup Teams for your instance , follow the instructions given in the [**setup Microsoft Teams as learner's endpoint**](../../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for the platform article.